-In addition to the County government, Sedgwick County contains 27 townships, 20 cities, 20 unified school districts, 11 recreation commissions, ten improvement districts, nine tax increment districts, seven cemetery districts, five drainage districts, four watershed districts, two redevelopment districts, two library districts, one fire district, one groundwater district, and one hospital district.
-Ten of the unified school districts, two of the cities, one of the improvement districts, and the hospital district cross the border into another county.
+In addition to the County government, Sedgwick County contains 27 townships, 20 cities, 20 unified school districts, 12 improvement districts (eight improvement districts levy taxes), 11 recreation commissions, nine tax increment districts, seven cemetery districts, five drainage districts, four watershed districts, ten active tax increment financing districts, two redevelopment districts, two library districts, one fire district, and one groundwater district.
+Ten of the unified school districts, two of the cities, one of the cemetery districts, three of the drainage districts, one of the improvement districts, one of the library districts, and nine of the recreation commission districts cross the border into at least one other county.